-Second Harvest Heartland is committed to expanding partnerships with local growers to access the abundance of fresh produce available right in the heartland.
+Second Harvest Heartland is committed to expanding partnerships with local growers to improve access to the abundance of fresh produce available in the Midwest.

-In 2015, Second Harvest Heartland joined forces with the five other Feeding America food banks serving Minnesota in order to expand efforts to bring more fresh food into the hunger-relief system.
-The Share Fresh Minnesota program collects excess produce from farmers and growers and distributes the locally-grown, fresh food to food shelves and other hunger-relief agencies.
+In 2015, Second Harvest Heartland joined forces with five other Feeding America food banks serving greater Minnesota in an effort to expand the availability of fresh produce in the hunger-relief system.
+The Share Fresh program works with local farmers and growers to collect and distribute excess locally-grown, fresh produce to food shelves and other hunger-relief agencies.

-Are you a Minnesota farmer interested in sharing excess produce with those in need?
+Are you a Minnesota farmer or grower interested in sharing your surplus produce with those in need?

-Funding for Share Fresh is provided by the General Mills Foundation, AgriBank, Michael Foods and the Change Happens Foundation.
+Funding for Share Fresh is provided by AgriBank, Michael Foods and Change Happens Foundation.